The 14 Classical Piano Pieces Every Musician Should Know

 Hopefully you're “desirous of learning,” so playing this will help you develop a more natural rhythm and improve your fingering.
 But it's much more than just an exercise.
 The flow of this piece, made up of rising broken chords, is hypnotically beautiful.

 We can't limit this list to only a single Mozart piece, so here's one he wrote for string quartet, arranged wonderfully for piano.
-The title is often translated too literally as “A Little Night Music,” but really it should be “A Little Serenade.”
-The vibrant, joyful theme is both instantly recognizable and quintessentially Mozart.
+The title is often translated too literally as “A Little Night Music,” but that was just Mozart's unique way of referring to the "little serenade" he'd composed when he noted it down in his records—and the phrase stuck.

 Beethoven, too, is widely considered one of the greatest composers of all time—an amazing feat considering he wrote a lot of his work while partially (or totally) deaf.